 Outfitting a van to handle prisoner transport is a great investment.
 Not only can you move up to 12 people at a time, but you can also use the van to patrol or to move big items like barricades, cones, bikes, or large evidence.
+Seat belts, seat dividers, and grab straps are included for each seat location.
 It becomes part of your daily on-street fleet.

 Click on any of the below for more information on prisoner van transports, or review the Havis Guide to Selecting a Prisoner Transport.

 - Specify "Slam Locks"